 Do not resuscitate.
 These are three powerful and confusing words for families and patients.
 They are words weighty with the implication of inactivity.
 The misperceptions—and subsequent heartbreaking conversations—caused by this three-word phrase are real.
 Families are torn over the language of “do not resuscitate” because it goes against our well-meaning impulse to “do something.”

-As head of Ohio’s Hospice, I’ve seen first-hand how much families struggle with the incredibly difficult DNR question: Do they want caregivers to exhaust all medically possible methods to resuscitate a loved one, or is it OK to allow them to die a natural death?
+As leader of Ohio’s Hospice, I’ve seen first-hand how much families struggle with the incredibly difficult DNR question: Do they want caregivers to exhaust all medically possible methods to resuscitate a loved one, or is it OK to allow them to die a natural death?

 That’s why we need a new conversation, and we need new language that more accurately describes what actually happens during those last stages of life.